geevi/geevi.github.io_bk/_posts/2014-12-25-hardness-of-coloring.md

->In <a href="http://arxiv.org/abs/1411.3517">joint work</a> with Irit Dinur, Prahladh Harsha, Srikanth Srinivasan, we showed that assuming a version of UGC, $C=2^{poly(\log \log n)}$ is hard, an improvement over $C=poly(\log \log n)$ hardness result of Dinur and Shinkar.
+>In <a href="http://arxiv.org/abs/1411.3517">joint work</a> with Irit Dinur, Prahladh Harsha, Srikanth Srinivasan, we showed that assuming a version of UGC, $C=2^{poly(\log \log n)}$ is hard, an improvement over $C=poly(\log \log n)$ hardness result of Dinur and Shinkar, using similar assumption.

 **Puzzle:** $N$ switches each of which can take $3$ positions, control a bulb which glows as red, blue and green.
 Changing the position of all the switches changes the color of the bulb.
 Show that the bulb is controlled